Skip to content

 Documenting experimental features

-Since these features may change and even break several times during development, experimental features only documented in their experimental flag section of the configuration reference page.
+Since these features may change and even break several times during development, experimental features are only documented in their experimental flag section of the configuration reference page.

 Only when a feature is no longer experimental do we add documentation and reference it within other pages.
 This gives us the greatest flexibility for things to change and evolve, as most experimental features do!